 We started off with the iconic dish – ceviche.
 In Tono, the dishes are reflective of the various nationalities living in Peru.
 Some dishes come with Japanese nuances which they call “Nikkei”, owing to the large Japanese community there while there is also “Chifa,” another category which carries plenty of Chinese influences.

 The venue has plenty of types of ceviche and I got to try two.
 The first is the Clasico ($25) – the regular type of ceviche which people who have had exposure to Peruvian cuisine would most likely have tried.
-Wonderfully sour, the clasico comes with plenty of lime juice slathered over the raw fish.
+Wonderfully sour, the clasico comes with plenty of lime juice slathered over the raw white fish.
 The onions and coriander give the dish an added fragrance and complexity.
-For the ceviche, Tono uses yellowfin tuna.

 Next came the Nikkei version of the ceviche ($24).
 The Japanese influence becomes palpable with one bite as the mirin and hondashi become apparent to the tastebud.
 While there is more complexity in taste in the Nikkei version of the ceviche, I would recommend ordering the Clasico instead.
 The Nikkei ceviche tastes quite close to what some poke bowls may offer, understandably due to the raw fish and Japanese seasoning combo, thus reducing the uniqueness factor.